 Spain is also considered to have a highly educated population.
 Businesses and investors looking for specific skills and talent, would easily be able to find what they are looking for across an array of different industries.

 Since the recession started, it had taken more than 5 years for the GDP to recover.
-Recovery was speedily achieved through increased public spending and constant demand.
-While recovery has been slowed due to the ongoing effects of Covid-19, Spain is projected to experience growth in the next few years.
-According to Statista, Spain’s GDP is forecast to grow by 3.8% from 2020 to 2025.
+While recovery has been slowed due to the ongoing effects of Covid-19, according to Statista, Spain’s GDP is forecast to grow by 3.8% from 2020 to 2025.

-As Spain moves to be more modernized and digitized, there has been an increased focus on its industry and service sectors.
 Spain’s service sector accounts for nearly 70% of production while their industry sector contributes to more than 25% of their nation’s GDP.
-The main industry sectors include automotive, information and communication technology (ICT), pharmaceutical, food processing, textile, machinery, and iron and steel.

 Is Spain a Competitive Nation?

-With the Spanish government facing the economy towards growth and the private sector focused on increased profitability, a major question that is being asked is if Spain is competitive.
-According to research carried out by the World Economic Forum in the Global Competitiveness Index, Spain ranked number 23 in terms of competitiveness in a comparison of 141 countries.
-The World Economic Forum mainly looked at the level of productivity of an economy to determine its competitiveness.
+According to research carried out by the World Economic Forum in the Global Competitiveness Index, Spain ranked number 23 in terms of competitiveness in a comparison of 141 countries.,

-The research looked at a number of indicators to determine the global competitiveness of a particular nation.
 Among the determining factors they assessed a country’s infrastructure, the adoption of information and communication technology, levels of innovation, efficiency enhancers, and macro-economic stability.
-According to these factors the research finds that economies that are more productive are considered to be highly competitive and more likely to experience long term prosperity.

 With the current rank Spain has and the expected growth Spain aims to achieve, Spain could enter the top 20 most competitive nations in the years to come.